ua-snap/snap-drupal/README.md

 ### Setting up People

 Set up the taxonomy for staff categories.
 Main menu Structure > Taxonomy > Add Vocabulary.
 Name it "Staff Categories".
-Add 5 terms: Leaders, Faculty, Students, Staff, Alumni.
+Add 6 terms: Leaders, Faculty, Affiliated, Students, Staff, Alumni.

 Go to Configuration > (People section) Account settings, then click on the "Manage Fields" tab at the upper-right.
 Note, those tabs may be hidden by the Shortcuts toolbar; if so, disable the Shortcuts module.
 Add a new field "Title", type Text, make it required & leave other settings default.
 Add new field "Biography", type Long Text, make it required, change text processing to "Filtered Text" and leave other settings default.
 Add a new field "Display Email", type Text, make it required and leave other settings default.
 Add new field "Staff Category", type Term Reference, widget default (check box/etc); on next screen, configure field to Vocabulary Staff Categories; make field required and default to Staff for convenience; leave other settings default.